paulo-correia/Docker_DHCP/Readme.md

 # DHCP Server on Docker (Alpine Linux Image)

-## Save Dockerfile on a folder Ex: Banner
+## Save Dockerfile on a folder Ex: DHCP
 **Caution: Only one dockerfile per folder**

 ### Generate image